 One can’t just declare themselves a Lead Learner.
 It is something modeled, shown, and only earned through action.
 There are so many ways to show you are learning.
 If you are a district-level leader, are you learning before and with your building-level leaders?
 Are you present in the school buildings and at community events?
 Do you have a social media presence?
 (Even if you are only lurking on Twitter to find great blog posts…it’s perfectly acceptable).
 Obviously the teacher I mentioned above did not relish the idea of finding her pd on Twitter.
 That’s fine, but my wondering was “Where does she find it?”
 Her attitude suggested that she wasn’t going to spend any time outside of her contracted day to search for topics meaningful and relevant to her as a teacher.
 Not to mention, those kinds of comments are what give teachers a bad name.
 The majority of educators put in exorbitant hours, well beyond their contracted hours/days.

 Principal as a Lead Learner: My nine-year-old son has a new principal this year.
-Out of nowhere yesterday my son says, “Mr. R is awesome!
-He hangs out with us at lunch, and laughs with kids in the hallway.
+Out of nowhere yesterday, my son says, “Mr. R is awesome!
+He hangs out with us at lunch and laughs with kids in the hallway.
 He plays jokes on kids.
 He’s just great.
 Our old principal was mean and boring.
 He just wanted kids to respect him.”
 My response was, “Who do you respect more?
 Mr. M or Mr. R?”
 “Mr. R, of course!
 He’s nice!”
 In my opinion, Mr. R is demonstrating his role as Lead Learner of his elementary building.
 He is learning his new students’ names and personalities by interacting with them on their turf.
 In a week and a half, he has already won the respect of one third grader, and I’m sure it goes much further than my son.
 Mr. R is showing his teachers that he values authentic relationships.
 He’s learning and teaching by example.

 District Administrator as a Lead Learner: I am friends with a Director of Technology and Media Services of a large school system.
 Before going on a family vacation he asked me what professional book I’d recommend.
 He wanted to get it on audio to listen to during the night time hours of driving while his family was sleeping.
-He could have easily opted to listen to music or sports, but wanted to capitalize on his time while not taking away from his family time.
-He also attends regional and national conferences, taking his team when possible, to be serve the stakeholders of his district.
+He could have easily opted to listen to music or sports but wanted to capitalize on his time while not taking away from his family time.
+He also attends regional and national conferences, taking his team when possible, to serve the stakeholders of his district.

 Teacher as a Lead Learner: I have so many examples of wonderful teachers that I’ve taught with, worked beside, and trained throughout the years.
 A few snapshots from my recent role as a consultant come from a school district in Waukegan, IL.
-I was honored to spend three days working with some of their middle/high school teachers as they learned about Chromebooks, Digital Citizenship, and GAFE.
+I was honored to spend three days working with some of their middle/high school teachers as they learned about Chromebooks, Digital Citizenship, and GSuite.
 There were a few people who I connected with more deeply, and I’m going to talk about two: Sarah and Lillian.
 Sarah is a health teacher who loves her job.
-She is probably in her forties, and spends her own time developing quality units and lessons in order to engage and teach her students.
+She is probably in her forties and spends her own time developing quality units and lessons in order to engage and teach her students.
 Her enthusiasm and hard work made my “job” so much fun.
 She embraced the learning and you could see her desire for constant improvement in her attitude.
 She showed me a letter a former student gave her, so I know just how blessed they are to have her as their lead learner.
 Lillian was close to sixty years old (though you would never know it!), retired from the Army, and taught JROTC at the high school level.
-The entire group of JROTC teachers were a blast, but Lillian and I formed a bit of a fast friendship.
-I loved see the look of pride on her face as she set up classes in Google Classroom.
+The entire group of JROTC teachers was a blast, but Lillian and I formed a bit of a fast friendship.
+I loved to see the look of pride on her face as she set up classes in Google Classroom.
 Here is a lady who truly is a lifelong learner (just look at her career history!), and is still excited to learn with and for her students each year.